 Name of Student

 Name of School

-As parent(s) / guardian(s) of the above-named student, we acknowledge (or had read to us) the 2023-2024 Student Handbook and Code of Stude Schools.
-We acknowledge our role as partners with the school in an effective behavioral and academic standards. ent Conduct for Calhoun County
+As parent(s) / guardian(s) of the above-named student, we (or had read to us) the 2024-2025 Student Handbook and Schools.
+We acknowledge our role as partners with the sbehavioral and academic standards.
+I Code of Student Conduct for Calhoun County

-We further acknowledge that we have read the following notices contained ESSA Parents' Right to Know, at page 3 PPRA NOTICE, at page 4 FERPA NOTICE at page 4 (including statements regarding discloss ATTENDANCE POLICY / TRUANCY LAW at pages 10-11 STUDENT ACCEPTABLE USE POLICY at pages 25-29 TRANSPORTATION GUIDELINES at pages 41-42
+We further acknowledge that we have read the following not ESSA Parents' Right to Know, at page 3 PPRA NOTICE, at page 4 FERPA NOTICE at page 4 (including statements reatTENDANCE POLICY / TRUANCY LAW at page STUDENT ACCEPTABLE USE POLICY at pages TRANSPORTATION GUIDELINES at pages 41-42 egarding disclosure of directory information) es 10-11 25-29

-We understand that our child is expected to comply with the policies, in the Handbook. rules and regulations set forth
+We understand that our child is expected to comply wit in the Handbook. h the policies, rules and regulations set forth

-Parent/Guardian Signature Date :
+Parent/Guardian Signature Date:

 Print Name: Parent/Guardian Signature Date

 Print Name:

-If assistance is needed in understanding, interpreting, or translating this document, please contact the principal of the school or, as appropriate, the ESL Coordinator- Ms. Summer Davis, Calhoun County Board of Education - (256) 741-7457.
+\If assistance is needed in understanding, interpreting, or translating this document, please contact the principal of the school or, as appropriate, the ESL Coordinator- Ms. Summer Davis, Calhoun County Board of Education - (256) 741-7457.